EntTheTree/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /All chapters.md

 “You okay Esther?”
 Karrie patted my back as I stood there hiding my face.

-*Esther, you shouldn’t smile so brightly in this situation.* I know, but what am I supposed to do?
-I haven’t felt like this in a while. *Even so, you have to be mindful.
-What if your new friends were to see you smiling?* They would find it creepy. *Yes, so wipe that grin off your face right now.* Doing as I was told, crouched down trying to find the right expression.
+Sorry Ann, I don’t want to see your face right now.
+And I don’t want you to see mine either.
+My teeth were showing.
+I squatted down.

+“You kids over there\!”
+The green haired man yelled out to us.

+“What are you doing here?”
+He marched towards us, “Oh is that you Karrie?”
+His serious face disappeared, a big smile had replaced it.

+“Oh hello sir…”

+“What’s with that greeting?
+You’re practically my daughter\!”
+He bellowed.

+“Are you playing nice with my son?”

+“Yeah, Finn’s really funny\!”
+Eric said.

+Peeking from my spot, I noticed his face twitch a little.

+“Is that so?”
+He beamed.
+“He’s funny is it?”

+“Is your friend over there okay?”

+“Oh she’s just feeling unwell, we should head back” I could hear the awkwardness in Karrie’s voice.

+“You kids do that, this isn’t a pretty sight”.
+His face turned serious again, but I could detect something in his expression, something cheerful.

-“Let’s get out of here, she doesn’t look well.”
-Karrie, you are so sweet.
+“Let’s get out of here, Eric.
+Esther doesn’t look that good”

+Karrie, you’re such a sweet girl.

+\*\*\*

-“Hello kids, you look like you’ve seen a ghost or something\!”, Karrie’s father guffawed.
+“Hello kids, you look like you’ve seen a ghost or something\!”
+Karrie’s father guffawed.

 “Uh, yeah, ha ha.”
 Eric replied.